Plan Your Visit

 Double-down on Your Dino Experience

-Get a discount pass to visit both Dinosaur Ridge and the nearby Morrison Natural History Museum
+Purchase a discount pass to visit both Dinosaur Ridge and nearby

 Follow in the footsteps of prehistoric creatures at Dinosaur Ridge and see the fossils they left behind at Morrison Natural History Museum.